The working world will change decisively

 Health: Forced or voluntary?

-On the other hand, Petra Mühlbauer does not believe in compulsory measures: "We want to inform and guide people to self-responsibility, but do not force anyone to behave in a health-conscious manner," she explains.
+Petra Mühlbauer, on the other hand, thinks nothing of compulsory measures: "We want to inform and encourage personal responsibility, but we don't want to force anyone to behave in a health-conscious manner," she explains.

 And adds: “Employees also talk about it.
-In any case, I would not want to work in a company that monitors the health of its employees in this way.
+In any case, I would not want to work in a company that monitors the health of its employees.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!